-Where the resort now stands was once The Riseley Flat, a thriving dairy farm built in 1840.
+For more than two centuries, travelers have discovered the unspoiled beauty hidden among New York’s Catskill Mountains.
+Early settlers established farms, which gave birth to small towns like Woodstock and Phoenicia.
+The site of the Emerson Resort & Spa was once The Riseley Flat, a thriving dairy farm built in 1840.
 In 1874 trains began stopping at this site daily, bringing hordes of visitors for their first taste of the Hudson Valley.
-For many, that first taste was of the ice cream, made fresh at the Riseley dairy.
+For many, that first taste was ice cream, made fresh at the Riseley dairy.

 More than a century later, local developer Dean Gitter purchased the Riseley farmlands and decided to build a tourist destination to help boost the economy and provide a much needed source of jobs for the area.
 He invited Emily Fisher, his good friend from graduate school days, to partner with him.
 Together they restored the historic buildings of The Riseley Flat and repurposed them for modern use.
 Catskill Corners and the World’s Largest Kaleidoscope opened in 1996, providing area visitors with a collection of country shops, a unique attraction and a family restaurant called The Spotted Dog.